 Centre County’s agricultural history is geographically bifurcated.
-The Allegheny Front divides Pennsylvania’s fertile Ridge and Valley section from the agriculturally less well-endowed Allegheny Plateau.
+The Allegheny Front divides Pennsylvania’s fertile Ridge and Valley region from the agriculturally less well-endowed Allegheny Plateau.
 On the plateau, diversified small-scale farming and industrial work intermingled, while in the valleys, there was a more thoroughly agricultural economy.

 Before about 1830 the county’s small farming population settled mainly in the valleys.
 As land was cleared, diverse farm production sufficed to provide food for animals and residents.
 Most farmers kept livestock, but care was rudimentary; swine, for example, ran free most of the year.
 Finding markets was a problem because transportation was poor, so farm families sent out goods that had a high value in proportion to their bulk: whiskey, clover and flax seed, maple sugar, and wheat.